Beekeeping has been a part of the Noble family for three generations...

 By special arrangement with the Forestry Commission, we also take our hives out on to the heathland during the month of August for the mass flowering of the Heather where the bees produce beautiful New Forest Heather Honey.
-Heather Honey is considered to be the finest Honeys available in England.
+Heather Honey is considered to be one of the finest Honeys available in England if not the world.

 Today Simon has made a growing business from beekeeping.
-He currently looks after 70 hives, some of which are kept in the woodland here and some at Furzedown Farm and others are kept in specially chosen apiaries around the New Forest National Park.
+He currently looks after 70 hives, some of which are kept in the woodland here and some and others are kept in specially chosen apiaries around the New Forest National Park.